 Accumulated leave which is expected to be utilised within next twelve months, is treated as short-term employee benefit.
-Leave entitlement, other than short term compensated absences, are provided based on a actuarial valuation, similar to that of gratuity benefit.
-Remeasurement, comprising of actuarial gains and losses, in respect of leave entitlement are recognised in the Statement of Profit and Loss in the period in which they occur.
+Leave entitlement, other than short and other explanatory information to the standalone financial statements as at and for the year ended 31 March 2023 term compensated absences, are provided based on a actuarial valuation, similar to that of gratuity benefit.
+Re-measurement, comprising of actuarial gains and losses, in respect of leave entitlement are recognised in the Statement of Profit and Loss in the period in which they occur.